 - In a team, this is the clear and communicated product vision.

-- For managers in general, it’s “management by objectives” – which can be done in a classic command-and-control version or in an agile way.
+- For managers in general, that’s “management by objectives” – which can be classic in a command-and-control version or agile.
 The latter is the topic for another blog post.

-Align – making sure that everyone shares the same goals
+Align – make sure everyone has the same goals

 - In the sprint planning meeting, the explanation of the PBIs is followed by a discussion of feasibility and variants of implementation.
 This incorporates the know-how of the team, preferences and ideas from the meeting itself.
 Rarely does this leave a PBI unchanged, and the most important side effect is the confidence that a common understanding has been reached and that it is a result of joint work.